 During the four months I spent touring Africa, I encountered many elephants in their natural habitat.
 Aything less than seeing these beautiful, intelligent, high spirited animals roaming free saddens me.

-Everyone knows that elephant tourism in places like Thailand, India, Sri Lanka and even Bali means these gentle giants have suffered for the pleasure of humans, so how on earth was I able to get a close-up experience with them, knowing they were not “performing”?
+Everyone knows that elephant tourism in places like Thailand, India, Sri Lanka and even Bali means these gentle giants have suffered for the pleasure of humans.
+How on earth was I able to get a close-up experience with them, knowing they were not “performing”?

 Elephant Valley Thailand was the one for me!